rodrigo-cl-porto/User-Defined-Functions/docs/en/vba/StringStartsWith.md

 # [`StringStartsWith`](/src/vba/StringStartsWith.vba)

-Checks whether a string starts with a specified substring, with optional case sensitivity.
+Checks if a string starts with a specified substring, with optional case sensitivity.

 ## Syntax